You can keep your money in the TSP if your account balance is $200 or more.

 Your decision has tax consequences:

 - You will owe taxes on the taxable amount of any payment you receive from your account.
 The taxable amount of any lump sum payment or monthly payments lasting less than 10 years is subject to 20% Federal income tax withholding if not transferred to an IRA or eligible employer plan.

 - You may also have to pay a 10% early withdrawal penalty.
-However, if you are age 55 or older in the year you separate or retire, the 10% early withdrawal penalty tax does not apply.
+However, if you separate from service during or after the year you reach age 55 (or the year you reach age 50 if you are a public safety employee as defined by section 72(t)(10)(B)(ii) of the Internal Revenue Code), then the 10% early withdrawal penalty tax does not apply.